Technigo/project-portfolio/README.md

 This is my portfolio.
 Enjoy!

-My approach was to work from designer's figma sketch and pay attention to the details.
+My approach was to follow the styling in the designer's figma sketch and pay attention to the details.
 I enjoyed to focus soley on coding and try out putting the design to the side for a little bit.

 # view it live